deberinoo/tp/docs/team/botosek.md

   * Highlights: This enhancement affects existing commands and commands to be added in future.
 It required an in-depth analysis of design alternatives.
 The implementation too was challenging as it required changes to existing commands.
   * Credits: *{mention here if you reused any code/ideas from elsewhere or if a third-party library is heavily used in the feature so that a reader can make a more accurate judgement of how much effort went into the feature}*

-* **New Feature**: Added a history command that allows the user to navigate to previous commands using up/down keys.
+* **New Feature**: Added the ability to switch between tabs
+  * What it does: allows user to switch between tabs using the `switch` command
+  * Justification: This feature improves the product significantly because a user would want to switch between tabs to view different information.
+This feature allows the user to do so without having to use the mouse.
+  * Highlights: This enhancement affects existing commands and commands to be added in future.
+It required an in-depth analysis of design alternatives.
+The implementation too was challenging as it required changes to existing commands.

 * **Code contributed**: [RepoSense link]()